LACLanthony/Stocks_Linear_Programming/README.md

 * No more than 80,000 in any stock
 * at least 40,000 in money market (ING)

-The invesor would like to have an average return of at least 6% but would like to minimize the risk.
+The investor would like to have an average return of at least 6% but would like to minimize the risk.
 Given what we know, what would achieve this?